 - UX (User Experience): This focuses on how users interact with the site.
 It includes scrolling behaviors, hover effects, transitions, animations, and user flows.
 When done right, UX design feels seamless.

-When UI and UX come together, they form a cohesive digital story.
-And in Columbus, where competition is fierce across industries, professional web design must be equal parts beautiful and functional to drive engagement.
+UI and UX form your cohesive digital story.
+And in Columbus, where competition is fierce across industries, professional web design must bring equal parts look and feel to the table.

 A solid strategy helps structure your site’s navigation, determine page hierarchy, and ensure that every element has a purpose.
-Our “crawl, walk, run” approach allows our web designs to start small, iterate quickly, and scale effectively.
+Good web design should follow a “crawl, walk, run” approach, allowing web designs to start small, iterate quickly, and scale effectively.

 Website speed is non-negotiable.
-Designers must understand how to optimize files by choosing the right formats (like WebP for images) and compressing them properly.
-Oversized files slow down your site, hurting both user experience and your Google ranking.
+Designers must understand how to optimize files by choosing the right formats (such as WebP for images) and compressing them effectively.
+Oversized files slow down your site, hurting both user experience and your SEO.

-In a competitive market like Columbus, performance can make or break conversions and leave a bad impression on customers.
+Performance can make or break conversions and leave customers with a bad impression.
 Remember, SEO is critical to modern websites and is a game of inches.
 Any advantage that you can have over competitors ranks you higher on SERPs than they do.

-The Americans with Disabilities Act (ADA) is reshaping how websites are built, which good web design must embrace.
-Accessible design not only supports legal compliance but also improves usability for everyone.
+The Americans with Disabilities Act (ADA) is reshaping how websites are built, and good web design must embrace these changes.
+Accessible design not only supports legal compliance but also improves UX for everyone.
 Google even considers accessibility as an essential website metric through its PageSpeed reports.

-As such, designers must know how to use contrast ratios, alt text, and ARIA labels to maximize a website’s effectiveness.
+As such, good web designers must know how to use contrast ratios, alt text, and ARIA labels to maximize a website’s effectiveness.

 Brilliant web designers don’t work in a vacuum.
 They must collaborate with: